 Whether you’ve always had a flair for the arts or haven’t picked up a brush since school, improving your artistic skills is as rewarding as it is relaxing.
 Like many creative endeavours, there are plenty of other perks to painting: it can help sharpen fine motor skills, build problem-solving skills, improve memory and concentration, and nurture emotional growth.
 If that weren’t enough, it can also help relieve stress and is incredibly meditative.
 Do you need any more reasons to get that easel out?

-If you want to paint but aren’t sure where to start, visit YouTube channel WowArt and try their fun daily challenges where no special tools or skills are required: you can make toothbrush paintings, aluminium foil paintings and cotton swab paintings.
+If you want to paint but aren’t sure where to start, then why not visit YouTube channel WowArt and try their fun daily challenges where no special tools or skills are required?
+You can make toothbrush paintings, aluminium foil paintings and cotton swab paintings.
 You’ll need acrylic paint for many challenges, but these can be purchased for little expense online, along with oil paints, watercolours, brushes, and any other equipment you need to develop your skills.

 Aside from being able to make cosy hats, scarves and jumpers for loved ones (and yourself), needlework has several other powerful benefits.
 It’s been proven to reduce stress, can help with addiction and potentially prevent memory loss.
 Anyone can learn to sew or knit; it doesn’t require any special skills or dexterity – just patience and a willingness to learn.

-Instructables also has 11 free knitting classes that are very well reviewed.
+Instructables also have 11 free knitting classes that are very well-reviewed.
 It doesn’t matter whether you’ve never knitted before – these classes will show you how to make a stretchy ribbed scarf, a striped hat, and a pair of mittens.
 Over on Skillshare, for a small fee you can receive tutorials on how to make specific items: a clutch bag or a slouchy hat.
 You can even learn to hand crochet a blanket.

 Alternatively, Crazy Little Projects offer an excellent free Learn To Sew course which begins with the very basics – how to use a sewing machine, the fabric buying process, and common sewing vocabulary.
 Individual lessons cover how to sew a straight line, turning and top stitching, adding elastic, how to sew ruffles and insert a zipper, and adding buttonholes and applique.
-Who knows, you might even come out of lockdown with a whole new wardrobe…
+Who knows, you might even be able to create a whole new wardrobe…

 Few things can comfort like the smell of freshly baked bread… and in these unsettling times we all need an extra dose of comfort now and then.
 Being able to bake your own bread is a great way to save money and keep yourself occupied – and if you have a sweet tooth, being able to knock up cakes, muffins, brownies and macarons whenever you like will be a lifelong investment.